camunda/camunda-docs/docs/components/concepts/job-workers.md

 Zeebe decouples creation of jobs from performing the work on them.
 It is always possible to create jobs at the highest possible rate, regardless if there is a job worker available to work on them.
 This is possible because Zeebe queues jobs until workers request them.

 This increases the resilience of the overall system.
 Camunda 8 is highly available so job workers don't have to be highly available.
-Zeebe queues all jobs during any job worker outages, and progress resumes as soon as workers come back online.
+Zeebe queues all jobs during any job worker outages, and progress resumes as soon as workers are available.

 This also insulates job workers against sudden bursts in traffic.
 Because workers request jobs, they have full control over the rate at which they take on new jobs.